Jacksonville Jaguars Owner Looking To Move Team To London, Playing All Home Games In Wembley Stadium

 — Michael Signora (@NFLfootballinfo) April 19, 2018

-Jacksonville is already scheduled to play at least one of their “home” games in London each season for a number of years to come.
-It wouldn’t be out of the question for them to play two or even three more there each season if it works out for the team and owner.
+Jacksonville is already scheduled to play at least one of their home games in London each season for a number of years to come.
+It wouldn’t be out of the question for them to play two or even three more overseas each season — if it works out for the team and owner.

-Shad Khan is closing in on the purchase of Wembley Stadium and it only makes sense that he would want his NFL team to play there more often.
-The Jacksonville Jaguars already regularly play one home game each season in London, and a couple more wouldn’t really hurt anyone.
-While the idea of a full-time NFL team playing in London may be a bit of a stretch, it’s not out of the question for one to do it part-time.
+Shahid Khan is closing in on the purchase of Wembley Stadium, and it only makes sense that he would want his NFL team to play there more often.
+The Jacksonville Jaguars already regularly play one home game each season in London, and a couple more may encourage the growth of American football in the United Kingdom.
+While the idea of a full-time NFL team playing in London may be a bit of a stretch, it’s not out of the question.